 Free Parent Resources

 A personal note from Pam to parents of students already accepted to college:

-Your daughter basked in the glow of senior prom, the two of you did the happy dance when you opened her college acceptance letter, and you looked on with pride, excitement — and a little nostalgia — as she received her high school diploma.
+Your daughter basked in the glow of senior prom, the two of you did the happy dance when you opened her college acceptance letter hopefully, and you looked on with pride, excitement — and a little nostalgia and maybe a tear or two — as she received her high school diploma.